Susie Goodall – Professional Yachts Woman

+UKSA graduate Susie is living the solo-sailing dream and is a great example of the varied career options available to those who study at UKSA.
 Susie has worked in the superyacht industry, worked for a sailing and expedition company and is currently training for one of sailing’s most demanding events – the Golden Globe Race 2018.

-Find out how you can start YOUR journey at UKSA: www.uksa.org/professional-training/
+Find out how you can start your journey at UKSA: www.uksa.org/professional-training/